Anime Expo: Anime Expo Tokyo

 Anime Expo Tokyo (AX Tokyo) was held in 2004 at the Sunshine City Convention Center in Ikebukuro, Tokyo, Japan.
 It was not technically organized directly by the SPJA, but rather was organized by the Japanese Association for Science Fiction International Communication (www.jasfic.or.jp)(JASFIC) with assistance from the SPJA.
 JASFIC had two goals for Anime Expo Tokyo.
 The first goal was to establish in Japan a non-corporate-sponsored convention dedicated to anime.
 The second goal was to demonstrate to the organizers of the World Science Fiction Convention (WorldCon) that Japan could serve as a suitable venue for conventions that attract foreigners.
 Although Anime Expo Tokyo did not go on to a second year, JASFIC was ultimately successful in attracting the 65th World Science Fiction Convention to Japan in 2007.

 Anime Expo Tokyo had a list of over 40 guests such as manga artist Ken Akamatsu, MiQ, Under17, Hiroshi Aro, and many others, although a small handful had to make last-minute cancellations.
 Anime Expo Tokyo was also the very first Anime Expo that officially hosted guests from the U.S. anime industry such as webcomic artist Fred Gallagher and voice actor Crispin Freeman.

 Of Anime Expo Tokyo's 4,249 attendees, approximately 300 of that number were estimated to have traveled from abroad.
 In addition to the attendance numbers were 240 members of the press, 40 of which were from overseas.
 An additional 430 people were composed of dealers, guests, or staff.

 No plans to host another official Anime Expo outside California have been announced.

 Convention locations

-Anime Expo Ontario

-Anime Expo Ontario was held in November 2022.
+Anime Expo Chibi